daniel5151/blog/content/post/automating-ac-nyc.md

 tags = ["c++", "arduino", "homeassistant", "esp32"]
 +++

-**TL;DR:** DIY home automation is ezpz with nothing more than a servo, an esp32, and a high tolerance for Jank.
+**TL;DR:** DIY home automation is ezpz with nothing more than a stepper motor, an esp32, and a high tolerance for Jank.

 * * *